Sampled-data funnel control and its use for safe continual learning: Introduction

 The present article is organized as follows.
-In \Cref{Sec:ProblemFormulation} we specify the control problem under consideration, introduce the system class in \Cref{Sec:SystemClass}, and present some auxiliary results in \Cref{Sec:Aux_results}.
+In \Cref{Sec:ProblemFormulation}, we provide the problem formulation and introduce the system class.
 In \Cref{Sec:MainResult} we introduce the feedback controller component, derive an explicit upper bound on the sampling time~$\tau > 0$, and provide and rigorously proved feasibility result for the ZoH feedback law.
-Motivated by a numerical simulation presented in \Cref{Sec:Example}, we extend the proposed feedback ZoH controller by learning-based predictive control algorithms in \Cref{Sec:Extensions}, namely data-driven MPC based on Willems' fundamental lemma in \Cref{Sec:WillemsMPC}, and reinforcement learning-based control in \Cref{Sec:RL_Control}.
+Motivated by a numerical simulation presented in \Cref{Sec:Example}, we combine the proposed feedback ZoH controller with learning-based predictive control algorithms in \Cref{Sec:Extensions}, namely data-driven MPC based on Willems et al.'s fundamental lemma in \Cref{Sec:WillemsMPC}, and Reinforcement Learning-based control in \Cref{Sec:RL_Control}.
+The integration of the proposed controller into learning-based controllers illustrates its capability to serve as a safety filter for safe online learning.
 We prove feasibility of the combined controllers, and demonstrate the superior control performance via numerical simulations.
 The more involved proofs, including the proofs of our main results Theorems~\ref{Thm:recursive_feasible_r} and~\ref{Thm:Combined_Controller}, are relegated to~\Cref{Sec:Appendix} to make the results more accessible.

 \ \\ \textbf{Notation}: \begin{small} $\N,\R$ {is} the set of natural and real numbers, resp. $\Rp:=[0,\infty)$.
 The standard inner product on $\R^n$ is denoted by $\al \cdot, \cdot \ar$, and $\Norm{x}:=\sqrt{\al x,x\ar}$ {for} $x\in\R^n$. $\cB_\rho := \setdef{ x \in \R^n }{ \| x \| < \rho }$. $\con^p(V,\R^n)$ is the linear space of $p$-times continuously differentiable functions $f:V\to\R^n$, where $V\subset\R^m$ and $p\in\N\cup \{\infty\}$; $\con(V,\R^n):=\con^0(V,\R^n)$.
 For an interval $I\subset\R$, $L^\infty(I,\R^n)$ {is} the space of measurable essentially bounded functions $f: I\to\R^n$ with norm $\SNorm{f}:=\esssup_{t\in I}\Norm{f(t)}$. $L^\infty_{\text{loc}}(I,\R^n)$ is the space of locally bounded measurable functions. $W^{k,\infty}(I,\R^n)$ is the Sobolev space of all $k$-times weakly differentiable functions $f:I\to\R^n$ {with} $f,\dots, f^{(k)}\in L^{\infty}(I,\R^n)$, {$\Lip(\Rp,\R^m)$ is the space of Lipschitz continuous functions $f: \Rp \to \R^m$.
 For a finite sequence $(f_k)_{k=0}^{N-1}$ in $\R^n$ of length $N$ we define the vectorization $f_{[0,N-1]} := {}^\top \in \R^{nN}$. } \end{small}